xchrisbailey/chrisbaileydev_v2/content/posts/expressjs.md

 - "author" is name of person creating app.
 - "license" whatever license you're releasing under. defaults to [ISC](https://opensource.org/licenses/ISC)

 Next up lets install express with npm so we have access to it in our application.
-In the `bash•hello-world` directory type the following in terminal `bash•npm i express` .
+In the `hello-world` directory type the following in terminal `npm i express` .
 This will add express to our package.json under a new section called "dependencies".
 And we now have access to express and call use it in our application.
-Let's get started by creating our `bash•index.js` and filling with a basic application to send a message to browser when hitting the root path.
+Let's get started by creating our `index.js` and filling with a basic application to send a message to browser when hitting the root path.

 ```javascript
 // index.js